AndreiBarsan/andreibarsan.github.io/_posts/2021-03-25-video-tips.md

   Where you'd set the bitrate by dividing the length of the video in seconds by the max allowed file size in Kb.
-Note that for videos that are not very long (&lt;3min) and file size limits &gt;50Mb, using `-crf 18` instead of the two-pass process is probably also fine:
+Note that for videos that are not very long (&lt;3min) and file size limits &gt;50Mb, using `-crf 18` instead of the two-pass process is probably also fine (for `crf`, higher means more compression and thus more artifacts):
    ```bash
    ffmpeg -i YOUR_RAW_VIDEO.mp4 -crf 18 YOUR_RAW_VIDEO.re-encoded.mp4
    ```